Guatemala condemns fire at Congress; 12 injured in protests

 Protesters broke into the Congress building and set one office afire on Saturday, and tossed rocks at police.
 Flames poured out of the building’s neoclassical facade.

+The protests were part of growing demonstrations against President Alejandro Giammattei and the legislature for approving a budget that cut educational and health spending.
+Lawmakers approved $65,000 to pay for meals for themselves, but cut funding for coronavirus patients and human rights agencies.

 Police used tear gas and nightsticks to push demonstrators back, attacking not only about 1,000 demonstrators in front of Congress but also a much larger protest in front of the country’s National Palace.
 Some protesters also damaged bus stations.
+Dozens of people were arrested but many were later ordered released.

 The commission wrote in its Twitter account that it “condemns the excessive use of force by authorities against demonstrators” but also asked for an investigation into “the acts of vandalism against Congress, after which State agents indiscriminately suppressed the protest.”